JaxSCho/Pewlett-Hackard-Analysis/README.md

 ## Overview of Project
 ### Purpose

-Based on Pewlett Hackard's 6 employee information CSVS, we were able to help Bobby build an employee database in SQL.
-Now Bobby's manager has requested some additional information:
+Based on Pewlett Hackard's 6 employee information CSVs, we were able to help Bobby build an employee database in SQL.
+Now, Bobby's manager has requested some additional information:

 1. Determine the number of retiring employees per title
 2. Identify employees who are eligible to participate in a mentorship program.